Bhbee/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 # 0x09.
 Python - Everything is object
-These projects are about response tricky answers of Python code
+These projects are answers to some Python code questions